erostefano/patterns/README.md

 The delegation adds some functionality from another class.

 * From the inside: by instantiation of class
-* From the outside: over the constructor or a method param
+* From the outside: by the constructor or method param

 ## Strategy
 Depending on a condition in the Context-Class (in this case StrategyExample) a specific class is instantiated and passed to the interface.